ro-msg-csharp-training/resources/README.md

 The application will deal with the management and daily functioning of a small online shop.
 Business processes:
  - **Order creation**: an end customer places an order to buy several products (based on the availability of the products in the stock).
  - **Stock management**: the existing product stocks are updated automatically based on the orders placed by customers.
+ - **Shop analytics**: the management must be able to view the evolution of the daily revenue for each individual location of the shop.

+Throughout the application, we assume that prices are always in EUR and weights are always in KG.

 ![Data Model](./diagrams/OrderDiagram.png "Data Model")